DCA

 Producing works

-Each year, the contemporary art centres produce or co-produce nearly 1,500 new works, accompanying the artists as closely as possible throughout their projects.
-Many of these artworks are then included in public and private collections of national and international significance.
+Each year, the contemporary art centres produce or co-produce new works, supporting the artists as much as possible throughout their projects.
+Many of these artworks are then included in significant national and international public and private collections.

 Prospecting, researching, experimenting

 Contemporary art centres are places dedicated to artistic research and exploration, allowing artists to develop and disseminate their projects.
-Each year they exhibit nearly 1,200 artists.
-For many of them, their first exhibitions were supported by the contemporary art centres.
+Many of their first exhibitions were supported by the contemporary art centres.

 Experiencing art for all audiences

 The contemporary art centres guide the broadest range of audiences in the discovery of today’s art.
-Seeking to promote a sensitive experience and knowledge of the artworks, they design different types of initiatives and tools for the 1.2 million visitors they receive each year.
+Aiming to facilitate a sensory experience and knowledge of the artworks, they design different types of initiatives and tools for their visitors each year.
 Working in close collaboration with the artists, they also develop projects with them involving an educational dimension.

 Educating in the arts and culture

-The contemporary art centres are major operators in artistic and cultural education.
-They carry out specific activities for the 145,000 schoolchildren who visit them each year and, using specially designed teaching resources, enable them to encounter contemporary art.
+The contemporary art centres are key players in artistic and cultural education.
+They initiate specific activities for schoolchildren who visit them each year and, using specially designed teaching resources, enable them to experience contemporary art.

 Territorial networking

-Operating in 12 of the 13 French metropolitan regions, the contemporary art centres provide 400 direct jobs and are essential economic forces.
-They participate in the structuring and development of the territory where they are located, often for a long time, by contributing to economic and social exchanges within a partnership logic with local businesses.
-Similarly, they are part of a multidisciplinary collaborative approach with all the cultural structures in their area to offer a wide range of services, as closely as possible to the population.
+The contemporary art centres play a role in the structuring and development of the territory in which they are located, often over a long period of time, by contributing to economic and social exchanges through partnerships with local businesses.
+Similarly, they are part of a multidisciplinary collaborative approach with all the cultural structures in their area to offer a wide range of services, in close proximity to the population.

 International outreach

-The contemporary art centres engage in international cooperation projects, notably through the European Assembly of Contemporary Art Centres.
-This international dimension strengthens their programming visibility and reflects their ambition to explore diverse formats of artistic collaboration.
+The contemporary art centres engage in international cooperation projects, particularly on a European level.
+This international dimension strengthens the visibility of their programming and reflects their ambition to explore diverse formats of artistic collaboration.